 As a teenager, I was quite fortunate to work with some mentors (who likely felt more like baby sitters) that showed me the ropes of engineering a commercial radio station.
-I especially loved the RF side of things, but eventually began to enjoy the whole audio production side of the business.
+I especially loved the RF side of things, but eventually began to focus on the audio production side of the business.

-One constant mentor was K8PUM, now K8HV.
-Bob Lawrence was my guide to the theory, physics, electronics and the heart of ham radio.
+One consistent mentor was K8PUM, now K8HV.
+Bob Lawrence was my enthusiastic guide to the theory, physics, electronics and heart of ham radio.
 He encouraged me to study for my licence, but I was so worried about passing the Morse code test, I kept putting it off.
-Then I moved off to college, grad school, work, marriage, family and so on.
+Then I moved off to college, grad school, career, marriage, family and so on.

-Many years later, in October of 2014, I got my long awaited start in amateur radio.
+Many years later, in October of 2014, I received my long awaited start in amateur radio.

 In the shack, I'm running a steady and reliable Kenwood TS-450S (thanks, NU5F).
 Right beside it is the mighty Drake TR-4 (thanks, K0MDM).
-Also employing an SDRplay with HDSDR software for receiving (I just love the pretty waterfall).
-Once we leave the transmitter, I count on a Palstar AT2K tuner to introduce RF to a Buckmaster OCF Dipole; the apex of which is currently suspended 32 feet above ground.
+Also employing an SDRplay with HDSDR software for receiving.
+Adjusting the power as needed is an Ameritron 811H (thanks to K9YQQ for keeping the 811H and the Drake alive).
+Escorting everything out of the shack is a Palstar AT2K tuner feeding a Buckmaster OCF Dipole; the apex of which is currently suspended 32 feet above ground.

 Interestingly, the Drake TR-4 rig I mentioned above was built about when I began my radio career in the 70's.
 Funny how things work out.